swift-server/swift-backtrace/README.md

 This Swift package provides support for automatically printing crash backtraces of Swift programs.

+The library is designed to fill a gap in backtraces support for Swift on non-Darwin platforms.
+In the futuer, as this gap is closed as the langauge runtime level, this library will become redundant and be deprecated.

 ## Usage

+In most cases, direct usage of this library is discouraged.
+Instead, use [swift-service-lifecycle](https://github.com/swift-server/swift-service-lifecycle) which helps set up the application lifecycle including setting up backtrace hooks when needed.

 Add `https://github.com/swift-server/swift-backtrace.git` as a dependency in your `Package.swift`.